shenwei356/LexicMap/docs/content/faqs/_index.md

 For seaching.
 See details [hardware requirement](https://bioinf.shenwei.me/LexicMap/tutorials/search/#hardware-requirements).
 - More CPUs would accelerate searching.
-- The memory occupation mainly depends on the length of queries, the number of hits, and band size in backtracking, and the distance between query and target sequences.
+- The memory occupation mainly depends on the length of queries, the number of hits, and the distance between query and target sequences.

 ### Can I extract the matched sequences?